lehoangan2906/neovim-setup-for-python-development/README.md

 end)
 ```

-Then enter Normal mode by pressing `Esc`, then save the file by typing `:w' and Enter.
+Then enter Normal mode by pressing `Esc`, then save the file by typing `:w` and Enter.

 ** Sync Packer**
-- Type `:PackerSync' in Neovim normal mode and press Enter.
+- Type `:PackerSync` in Neovim normal mode and press Enter.
-- Restart Neovim by typing `:q' and Enter, then `nvim' and Enter.
+- Restart Neovim by typing `:q` and Enter, then `nvim` and Enter.

 **Authenticate Copilot**:
 - Run ':Copilot auth' in normal mode.